m0shaban/m0shaban/README.md

 As a **Systems Architect**, I design and build intelligent frameworks to solve systemic challenges across critical national and enterprise sectors.
 My work leverages the core technologies of the Fourth Industrial Revolution—AI, machine learning, and robotics—to engineer scalable, efficient, and resilient solutions for the future.

-This GitHub serves as the evidence locker for my architectural methodology and technical execution.
-Each repository is a documented case study: a problem analyzed, a system designed, and a solution implemented.

 📍 **Location:** 6th of October City, Egypt
 🎓 **Education:** B.Sc. in Mechatronics Engineering (2019-2024) | *Graduation Project: "Excellent" Oil Skimmer Boat*